-- on discharge of the Board of Trustees financial decisions to help the committee consider actions and assess year on year progress - the work of the internal auditor; - the work of the external auditors; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor;

+- the work of the external auditors;

+- the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance, Audit and Premises committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 12 January 2021 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 2 December 2021 and signed on their behalf by:

-Sarah Sayers
+Sarah Sayers - Chair of Irustees

-Mrs S Sayers Chair of Trustees Mrs J Sawtell-Haynes Accounting Officer
+Mrs J Sawtell-Haynes Accounting Officer